SAP-samples/teched2025-CA260/exercises/ex1/README.md

 > As a result you will see your *SAP Build Code* project launched in *SAP Business Application Studio*.

 > [!TIP]
 > Instead of using *SAP Build Code*, you can also use Visual Studio Code locally on your machine.
+Please note that you may need to install a couple of extensions in order to get the same productivity tools, like building & deploying the MTA.

 6. Once the project has been clone successfully, click on the burger menu in the top left corner.